kimnetics/kimnetics/README.md

 ### About Me

-Here is my [portfolio site](https://greg.kimnetics.com/) if you would like to learn more about me.
+See my [portfolio site](https://greg.kimnetics.com/) or [LinkedIn page](https://www.linkedin.com/in/6502a/) if you would like to learn more about me.